GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

     - `S01-Walk-Orientationjoints-1-1-0.csv` (no rotation actually).
     - `S01-Walk-Orientationjoints-1-1-90.csv` (90º grades rotation over vertical axis).
     - `S01-Walk-Orientationjoints-1-1-180.csv` (180º grades rotation over vertical axis).

-- **DFFT calculation**:  this operation can be performed in both types of images.
+- **2D FFT calculation**:  this operation can be performed for both types of images.

     The 2D fast fourier transformation is calculated for each image, then the value es splited in two matrices, one for real and another one for imaginary values.
 It is optional to save the image without the 2D FFT, save only the 2D FTT new matrices or horizontally concatenate this matrices to the initial image.

-    This is a graphical example for this last option:
+    This is a graphical example for this very last option:

     ![Usage_schema](doc/images/2DFFT.png)